galaxyproject/galaxy-hub/src/support/tool-error/index.md

 * The tool has specific formatting requirements for inputs that was not followed (yes, exactly).
 * Annotation files are a mismatch for the selected or assigned reference genome build.
 * The BED/Interval/GFF dataset is not really in specification.
 * Some of the data was generated outside of Galaxy, but later a built-in indexed genome build was used with downsteam tools.
 This scenerio can work, but only if those two genomes are an **exact** match.
-Capitolization counts.
-Also, "chr1" and "1" do not mean the same thing to a tool (or rather, most tools!).
+* **Tip** "Chr1" and "chr1" and "1" do not mean the same thing to a tool (or rather, most tools!).

 #### How to detect